Xavier Financial Aid Information

-The University accepts VISA, MasterCard and Discover Card for payment on accounts.
+The University accepts VISA, MasterCard, Discover Card, and American Express for payment on accounts.

-Xavier offers a variety of dormitory facilities for over 1400 students.
-In order to be considered for campus housing, admitted students must submit the required deposit with the Acceptance Deposit Form that is included in the admission packet.
-After making housing assignments to Xavier University scholarship recipients, the procedure is on a first-come, first-served basis using the date on which the acceptance deposit is received in the Office of Admissions.
-Initial housing offers to new Fall term students will be made by early April.
+Xavier offers a variety of dormitory facilities for over 1,400 students.
+In order to be considered for campus housing, admitted students must submit the required de- posit with the Acceptance Deposit Form that is included in the admission packet.
+Ini- tial housing offers to new Fall term students are made in April

 Students admitted to the University have the option of making their own off-campus living arrangements.

 ||Acceptance Deposits Due